aimenjebri/my1coach-privacy/PRIVACY_POLICY.md

 ### Data Storage

-- Your data is stored on secure servers [in the United States/European Union/specify region]
-- [If using iCloud/CloudKit] Some data may be stored in your personal iCloud account
-- [If local only] All data is stored locally on your device and never transmitted to our servers
+- All data is stored locally on your device using iOS native storage (UserDefaults and local file system)
+- Your data never leaves your device
+- We do not have access to your personal information
+- If you delete the app, all your data is permanently deleted

 ### Security Measures

 We implement industry-standard security measures to protect your information:

-- Encryption in transit (TLS/SSL)
-- Encryption at rest [if applicable]
-- Regular security assessments
+- All data is stored locally on your device, protected by iOS security
-- Access controls and authentication
+- We use iOS built-in encryption and sandboxing
+- No network transmission of personal data
+- Access to the app is controlled by your device's security (Face ID, passcode, etc.)

-However, no method of transmission or storage is 100% secure.
-While we strive to protect your data, we cannot guarantee absolute security.
+However, no method of storage is 100% secure.
+While we strive to protect your data using iOS security features, we cannot guarantee absolute security.

 ## Data Sharing and Disclosure

-We do not sell your personal information.
-We may share your information only in the following circumstances:
+**We do not sell your personal information.** We do not share your information with any third parties because all your data stays on your device.

-### With Your Consent

-We may share information when you explicitly authorize us to do so.

-### Service Providers

-We may share data with third-party service providers who perform services on our behalf:

-- [e.g., Cloud hosting providers (AWS, Google Cloud, Azure)]
-- [e.g., Analytics services (Apple Analytics, Firebase Analytics)]
-- [e.g., Customer support tools]
-- [e.g., Payment processors (Apple Pay, Stripe)]

-These providers are contractually obligated to protect your data and use it only for specified purposes.
+In the future, if we integrate third-party services, we will update this policy and notify you.

-### Legal Requirements
+### Legal Requirements (Hypothetical)

-We may disclose information if required by law or in response to:
+While we do not collect your data, if we were ever legally required to provide information and had access to it, we would comply with valid legal processes such as:

 - Legal processes (subpoenas, court orders)
 - Government or regulatory requests
-- Protection of our rights, property, or safety
-- Prevention of fraud or security issues

-### Business Transfers

-If we are involved in a merger, acquisition, or sale of assets, your information may be transferred as part of that transaction.
+**Note:** Since your data is stored locally on your device and we have no access to it, we cannot provide your personal information even if requested.

 ## Your Rights and Choices

-### Access and Portability
+### Access and Control

-You have the right to:
+You have complete control over your data:

-- Access the personal information we hold about you
+- All your data is stored locally on your device
+- You can view, edit, or delete any data through the app
-- Request a copy of your data in a portable format
+- Deleting the app permanently removes all your data

-### Correction and Deletion
+### Managing Your Data

 You can:

+- Edit your name and daily budget in Settings
+- Add, edit, or delete habits at any time
+- Add, edit, or delete income and expenses
-- Update or correct your information through the App settings
+- Reset all data through the app settings
-- Request deletion of your account and associated data
+- Delete the app to permanently remove all data

-### Opt-Out Options
+### Notification Preferences

-You may opt out of:
+You may control:

-- Marketing communications (unsubscribe links provided)
-- Location tracking (device settings)
-- Analytics tracking [if option provided]

-### Do Not Track

-[Our App does not respond to Do Not Track signals / Our App respects Do Not Track signals]
+- Notification permissions (iOS Settings → My1Coach → Notifications)
+- Individual habit reminder times (within the app)

 ## Children's Privacy

-Our App is not intended for children under [13/16] years of age.
+Our App is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children.
-If you believe we have collected information from a child, please contact us immediately so we can delete it.
+Since all data is stored locally on your device, we have no way to access or collect information from any user, including children.

 ## Third-Party Links and Services

-Our App may contain links to third-party websites or integrate with third-party services.
-We are not responsible for the privacy practices of these third parties.
-We encourage you to review their privacy policies.
+Our App does not contain links to third-party websites or integrate with third-party services at this time.
+All functionality is contained within the app and runs locally on your device.

-### Third-Party Services We Use

-[List any third-party SDKs or services, such as:]
-- Apple Services (iCloud, Sign in with Apple, StoreKit)
+### Apple Services

-- [Social media platforms if integrated]
-- [Analytics services]
-- [Advertising networks if applicable]
+My1Coach uses only built-in iOS features:
+- UserDefaults for local data storage
+- UserNotifications for habit reminders
+- Standard iOS UI components

+No third-party SDKs, analytics, or advertising networks are used.

 ## California Privacy Rights

-If you are a California resident, you have additional rights under the California Consumer Privacy Act (CCPA):
+If you are a California resident, you have rights under the California Consumer Privacy Act (CCPA).
+However, since My1Coach:

-- Right to know what personal information is collected
-- Right to know if personal information is sold or disclosed
-- Right to opt-out of the sale of personal information
-- Right to deletion of personal information
+- Does not collect personal information from your device
-- Right to non-discrimination for exercising your rights
+- Stores all data locally with no transmission to servers

-We do not sell personal information as defined by the CCPA.
+- Does not sell any personal information
+- Does not share data with third parties

+The CCPA obligations do not apply to our app's current functionality.

 ## European Privacy Rights (GDPR)

-If you are located in the European Economic Area (EEA) or United Kingdom, you have rights under the General Data Protection Regulation (GDPR):
+If you are located in the European Economic Area (EEA) or United Kingdom, you have rights under the General Data Protection Regulation (GDPR).
+However, since My1Coach:

+- Stores all data locally on your device
+- Does not transmit data to external servers
-- **Legal Basis:** We process data based on consent, contract performance, legitimate interests, or legal obligations
+- Does not process personal data on our behalf

-- **Data Retention:** We retain data only as long as necessary for the purposes described
-- **Cross-Border Transfers:** Data may be transferred outside the EEA with appropriate safeguards
-- **Rights:** Access, rectification, erasure, restriction, portability, and objection
-- **Complaints:** You may lodge a complaint with your local data protection authority
+GDPR data controller/processor obligations do not apply to our app's current functionality.
+You maintain complete control over your data through your device.

 ## Data Retention

 We retain your information for as long as:

-- Your account is active
+- The app is installed on your device
-- Necessary to provide services
+- You choose to keep the data
-- Required by law or for legitimate business purposes

-When you delete your account, we will delete or anonymize your data within [30/60/90 days], except where retention is required by law.
+When you delete the app, all data is permanently removed from your device.
+There is no retention on external servers because we don't collect or store your data externally.

 ## Changes to This Privacy Policy